 Q: Can I use any notary for my real estate documents?

-A: While you can use any licensed notary for your real estate documents, it’s advisable to choose one familiar with property transactions, as they are more likely to be acquainted with the specific requirements.
+A: You may use any licensed notary for your real estate documents, but it is best to pick the one who has done the same transactions, as they will likely be the ones who will meet the requirements.

 Q: How long does the online notarization process with BlueNotary take?